tucher/JsonFusion/README.md

 The canada.json benchmark tests numeric-heavy GeoJSON—a pure array/number stress test.

 **Parse-and-populate** (production use case):
-- JsonFusion and RapidJSON (with manual populate) perform **essentially identically** on this workload
+- JsonFusion (iterator) and RapidJSON (with manual populate) perform **essentially identically**
+- **JsonFusion + yyjson: 50% faster than both** - yyjson's optimized numeric parsing shines on this workload

 **Streaming for object counting**:
 - Hand-written RapidJSON SAX serves as baseline
 - JsonFusion typed streaming is ~47% slower, but provides **fully generic, type-safe API** that handles complex schemas the same way as simple ones—no manual state machines
 - **JsonFusion with selective skipping**: **34% faster than hand-written RapidJSON SAX** by declaring unneeded values as `skip_json<>` in the model
+- **JsonFusion + yyjson (streaming): 35% faster than RapidJSON SAX** with the same type-safe, generic API

 The typed streaming approach trades some speed on trivial regular data for universal composability.
 Where RapidJSON SAX requires custom code per schema, JsonFusion's declarative skipping works uniformly across any model.
+With the yyjson backend, you get both performance and composability.

 📁 **Canada.json benchmark**: [`benchmarks/canada_json_parsing.cpp`](benchmarks/canada_json_parsing.cpp)